MicrosoftDocs/memdocs/windows-365/enterprise/resize-cloud-pc.md

 ## Resize a single Cloud PC created with a direct assigned license

-When resizing Cloud PCs provisioned through direct assigned licenses the Windows 365 service will automatically take care of unassigning the old license and assigning the new license on behalf of the admin.
+When resizing Cloud PCs provisioned through direct assigned licenses the Windows 365 service automatically takes care of:

+- Unassigning the original license.
+- Assigning the new license on behalf of the admin.

 1. Contact your end users and have them save their work and sign out.
 Resizing automatically disconnects the user from their session and any unsaved work might be lost.
 Therefore, it's best to coordinate any resizing with the user before you begin.
 2. Sign in to the [Microsoft Intune admin center](https://go.microsoft.com/fwlink/?linkid=2109431), select **Devices** > **All Devices** > choose a device > **Resize**.
 ![Screenshot of resize a Cloud PC](./media/resize-cloud-pc/resize.png)
-3. You’ll see a list with all the possible SKUs that you can upgrade or downsize to based on teh licenses that you have available in your inventory.
-You can increase and decrease a Cloud PC’s RAM and vCPU.
-You can only increase the OS disk storage.
-If you're downsizing a user’s Cloud PC, options with lower storage will be grayed out.
+3. Under **Resize**, there's a list of the sizes that you can upgrade or downsize to based on the licenses available in your inventory.
+You can upgrade/downgrade a Cloud PC’s RAM and vCPU.
+You can only upgrade the OS disk storage.
+If you're downgrading a user’s Cloud PC, options with lower storage are grayed out.
 Select one of the available options.
 4. Select **Resize**.

-If there are available licenses, the upgrade/downgrade will take place.
+If there are available licenses, the resizing starts.

 When resizing starts, the user is automatically disconnected from their Cloud PC and any unsaved work might be lost.

 Resizing can take from 15 to 20 minutes before the user can access their Cloud PC again.
-YOu can monitor the status in the Windows 365 provisioning blade.
+You can monitor the status in the Windows 365 provisioning blade.
 Users can see their Cloud PC status at https://windows365.microsoft.com.

 If you have a combination of paid and trial licenses, the resize feature uses your paid licenses first.
 After these licenses run out, the resize operation uses your trial licenses.